LouisChiquet/Holacracy-Constitution/Holacracy-Constitution.md

 ### 1.2 Role Assignment

-Whoever controls assignments to a Role may assign people to fill that Role and may revoke the assignment at any time.
+Whoever controls assignments to a Role may assign Partners and external parties to fill that Role and may revoke the assignment at any time.
 Anyone so assigned becomes the ***"Role Lead"*** for that Role, unless otherwise specified by a rule in this Constitution or a relevant Policy.
-A Role may be assigned to multiple people simultaneously.
+A Role may be assigned to multiple Partners and external parties simultaneously.

 #### 1.2.1 Eligibility